John Morton Blum: Professor at Yale

 Blum was on the history faculty at Yale for 34 years, where he taught and influenced thousands of students.
 One of them in his large lecture class was future U.S. President George W. Bush.
 Blum later admitted "I haven't the foggiest recollection of him", but Bush remembered and cited Blum's influence in his commencement speech at Yale in May 2001.
-Other prominent students of his include Professor Henry Louis Gates, who considered Blum to be his mentor, as well as Professor Laura Kalman (University of California, Santa Barbara), Steve Gillon, resident historian of the History Channel, Massachusetts Senator John Kerry, and Connecticut Senator Joseph Lieberman.
+Other prominent students of his include Professor Henry Louis Gates, who considered Blum to be his mentor, as well as Professor Laura Kalman (University of California, Santa Barbara), Professor Akhil Reed Amar, Steve Gillon, resident historian of the History Channel, Massachusetts Senator John Kerry, and Connecticut Senator Joseph Lieberman.

 Blum was one of the "Big Three" in Yale's History Department along with C. Vann Woodward and Edmund Morgan, and served as chairman of the History Department in the late 1960s.

 After his death, the John Morton Blum Fellowship in American History and Culture was established at Yale.